CiscoDevNet/NX-SDK/README.md

 Detailed usage of NX-OS SDK:
   - For C++ custom Application development, public Classes and APIs to be used are available in <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/include">include/</a>.
-Its description and usage are available in <a href="https://htmlpreview.github.io/?https://github.com/CiscoDevNet/NX-SDK/blob/master/doc/html/annotated.html">doc</a> (doxygen generated).
+Its description and usage are available in <a href="https://htmlpreview.github.io/?https://github.com/CiscoDevNet/NX-SDK/blob/master/doc/html/annotated.html">API documentation</a> (doxygen generated).
 Refer to <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/examples">examples/</a> for sample C++ Apps.
   - Python and other language bindings will be auto-generated from the above classes and APIs using SWIG.
-    Only Python language bindings for NX-OS SDK will be supported in Version 1.0 Refer to <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/python/examples">python/examples</a> for python Apps leveraging the NX-OS SDK functionalities for Python custom App development.
+    Only Python language bindings for NXSDK will be supported in Version 1.0 Refer to <a href="https://github.com/CiscoDevNet/NX-SDK/tree/master/python/examples">python/examples</a> for python Apps leveraging the NXSDK functionalities for Python custom App development.

 # Release

 ## Version V1.0
-  - NX-OS SDK will be first available on N9K switches as part of F release.
+  - NXSDK will be first available on N9K switches as part of F release.
-  - Ability to develop C++ and Python custom application using NX-OS SDK.
+  - Ability to develop C++ and Python custom application using NXSDK.
   - Ability for custom applications to generate custom CLIs (config and show commands) and get callbacks.
   - Ability to generate custom Syslogs, Events & Error history messages.
   - Ability to start/stop C++ and Python custom Applications from VSH just like any other native Nexus applications (like feature bgp) thereby providing HA capability for custom applications.
-  - C++ and Python NX-OS SDK custom Application development toolkit.
+  - C++ and Python NXSDK custom Application development toolkit.

 ## Future Versions
   - Go and Ruby custom Application development toolkit.